RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_4_Notes.md

 # Security Hardening

-## Security Hardening: the process of strengthening a system to reduce the vulnerability and attack surface.
+**Security Hardening**: the process of strengthening a system to reduce the vulnerability and attack surface.
 - operated on:
   - Hardware
   - OS